MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/migrate-from-ad-rms-phase1.md

 ## Step 1: Install the AADRM PowerShell module and identify your tenant URL

-Install the AADRM module so that you can configure and manage the service that provides the data protection for Azure Information Protection.
+Install the AIPService module so that you can configure and manage the service that provides the data protection for Azure Information Protection.

 For instructions, see [Installing the AADRM PowerShell module](./install-powershell.md).